 - Pastelitos: pastry turnovers, stuffed with sweets like custard, jam or caramelized fruit.

 - Semita: coffee cake with guava or pineapple jam.

 The most popular El Salvador beer is Pilsener.
 Characteristic non-alcoholic beverages in El Salvador include Kolachampan, a sugarcane-flavored soda; tamarind juice; horchata, a sweet herb and spice-based El Salvador drink; and ensalada ("salad"), a drinkable blend of finely chopped tropical fruits.

 Where to Eat and What You'll Pay

 When it comes to authentic El Salvador food, El Salvador makes it easy.
 The best place to get a quality El Salvador pupusa?
 A pupuseria, of course!
 What about a Pastelito?
+A pasteleria!